rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ## Installing the packages for KVM

+### Verify the Ubuntu Version

- If you want to verify the version of Ubuntu you are on run:
+If you want to verify the version of Ubuntu you using run:

 ```bash linenums="1" hl_lines="1"
 cat /etc/os-release